huggingface/blog/graphml-classification.md

 ### Format
 On the Hub, graph datasets are mostly stored as lists of graphs (using the `jsonl` format).

-A single graph is a dictionnary, and here is the expected format for our graph classification datasets:
+A single graph is a dictionary, and here is the expected format for our graph classification datasets:
 - `edge_index`
 	- Type: list of 2 lists of integers.
 	- It contains the indices of nodes in edges, stored as a list containing two parallel lists of edge indices.